 Treatment adverse effect and health monitoring

-The adverse effect profiles of the many treatment options for men with advanced prostate cancer are broad and require monitoring outside of cancer monitoring.
-ADT is often associated with increased risk of dysmetabolic syndrome, cardiovascular disease, reduced bone health and increased risk of fractures, and cognitive impairment with longer duration of treatment worsening risks of adverse effects.
-Suppression of androgen production with ADT leads to declines in libido.
-Abiraterone can inhibit glucocorticoid synthesis and is dosed with prednisone to prevent related effects.
+The side effect profiles of various treatments for advanced prostate cancer are diverse and require careful monitoring beyond standard cancer assessments.
+RT can lead to urinary incontinence, erectile dysfunction, and bowel issues.
+ADT is often associated with increased risk of dysmetabolic syndrome, cardiovascular disease, reduced bone health, increased fracture risk, and cognitive impairment, with longer treatment duration exacerbating these side effects.
+ADT also leads to declines in libido due to suppression of androgen production.
+Abiraterone, which inhibits glucocorticoid synthesis, is typically dosed with prednisone to prevent related side effects.
 Familiarity with the treatments received by or ongoing treatments for patients with prostate cancer can help guide providers towards minimizing adverse effects.

 Summary